Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 # <ins>Objective</ins>

 This project aims to explore deep-reinforcement learning and apply the knowledge to create my own self-learning AI agent.
-I chose the [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) game because it is ["Easy to Learn, Difficult to Master"](https://en.wikipedia.org/wiki/Bushnell%27s_Law).
+I chose the [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) game because it is easy to learn, but difficult to master.
 I was curious if it's true for AIs as well.

 # <ins>Methodology</ins>